John Stuart Hepburn: Smeaton Hill Run

 Mount Kooroocheang, an extinct volcano in Victoria, Australia.

 Hepburn had hoped to settle on the country he had passed through in 1836 but found it was all taken.

 From Mount Alexander, Hepburn sited Mount Kooroocheang, and the Major's Mammaloid Hills.
 The party moved on to establish the Smeaton Hill Run on 15 April 1838.
 William Coghill travelled further west, crossing Bullarook Creek and establishing Glendaruel and then Glendonald.
 Captain Hepburn named Smeaton Hill station after a small hamlet which lay near his birthplace.
 The homestead which he named Smeaton House, was constructed in 1849-50 and is occupied today.
 Hepburn founded the rural town of Smeaton and the town of Hepburn Springs is named after him.

-John Hepburn died in 1860 aged 57 and he was buried with other members of his family in a small cemetery on the property.
+Hepburn died on 7 August 1860, aged 56 years, due to complications associated with kidney disease.
+He was survived by his wife, Eliza (1805–1869) and their two children.
+Hepburn was buried with other members of his family in a small cemetery on the property.
 Smeaton House was purchased by the Righetti family and is sometimes open to the public.